 Whatever it is called, drunk driving in Pennsylvania and New Jersey has severe consequences — even for a first-time offender.
 There are mandatory minimum sentences for first-time, second-time, and third-time offenders based on blood alcohol content (BAC).

-If you are charged with violating any state's DUI, DAI, or DWI laws, your driver's license may be suspended or revoked, you may have to pay both substantial fines and increased insurance rates, and your freedom may be in jeopardy.
+If you are charged with violating any state's DUI, DAI, or DWI law, your driver's license may be suspended or revoked.
+You may have to pay both substantial fines and increased insurance rates.
+Your freedom may be in jeopardy.

 Our Defense: Aggressive and Dedicated

 - Did the officer have probable cause?
-Was there good cause to subject you to DUI/DWI/DAI field sobriety tests or a breath test?
+Was there good cause to subject you to field sobriety or breath tests?

 - Was your field sobriety test administered properly?
-Did you pass the field sobriety test?
+Did you pass the field sobriety test but were still arrested?
 Are there health issues that factor into the field sobriety test results?